+Prerequisite: Determined by achievement level on the HSPT or 90 or higher in Earth Science.
 Honors Biology provides a challenging, in-depth, introductory course.
 The topics range from molecular and cellular biology, genetics, evolutionary theory, biodiversity and ecology.
 The students enrolled in this course are expected to be an active partner in the classroom and capable of some independent work and are willing to develop their thought processes and skills at a higher level.
 As a foundational course, science as a process is emphasized which includes independent research.
 Laboratory work will be an integral part of the course, enabling students to apply their acquired knowledge to explore the living world.

-323 Biology Grade 10 1 Credit
+323 Biology Grade 9,10 1 Credit

-Prerequisite: Passing grade in Earth Science.
-This course is required for graduation.
+Prerequisite: This course is required for graduation.

 This is a basic first year introductory course which covers the general themes of biology.
 These include biochemistry, cell biology, genetics, development, evolution, biodiversity and ecology.
 The material is presented using various techniques including lecture, cooperative learning and hands-on activities and the use of audiovisual materials.
 Labs are used to reinforce concepts, as well as acquaint the students with the skills involved in experimentation, data collection, and interpretation.
 Critical thinking skills are integrated throughout the course